-- any door is opened. - the instrument panel dimmer button is pressed until the courtesy lamps come on. - any of the remote entry controls are pressed and the ignition is off.
+- any door is opened, - the instrument panel dimmer switch is rotated up until the courtesy lamps come on, and

+• any of the remote entry controls are pressed and the ignition is off.
+The map lamps are activated by pressing the controls on either side of the lens.